Fundamentals of Goroutines

 Goroutine

-- Concurrency: Concurrency pertains to the management of multiple tasks over a period of time.
-It does not necessarily imply simultaneous execution; rather, it is a structural and logical paradigm where multiple tasks are divided into smaller units and executed alternately, thereby creating the appearance of simultaneous processing to the user.
-Concurrency is achievable even on a single-core system.
+- Concurrency: Concurrency pertains to handling numerous tasks concurrently.
+It does not necessarily imply actual simultaneous execution, but rather is a structural and logical concept where multiple tasks are divided into small units and executed in an alternating fashion, making it appear to the user as if multiple tasks are being processed simultaneously.
+Concurrency is possible even on a single core.

-- Parallelism: Parallelism signifies the simultaneous execution of multiple tasks across multiple cores.
-It literally means that tasks proceed in parallel, executing different operations concurrently.
+- Parallelism: Parallelism is defined as "processing multiple tasks simultaneously across multiple cores."
+It involves conducting work literally in parallel, executing different tasks at the same time.

-Goroutines facilitate the straightforward implementation of concurrency through the Go runtime scheduler and naturally leverage parallelism via the GOMAXPROCS
+Goroutines facilitate the easy implementation of concurrency via the Go runtime scheduler, and through the GOMAXPROCS

 Lightweight

-Furthermore, it employs an M:N model to allocate and manage OS threads.
-By establishing an OS thread pool, processing can be achieved with fewer threads, obviating the need for numerous threads.
-For instance, if a goroutine enters a waiting state, such as during a system call, the Go runtime executes another goroutine on the OS thread, thereby preventing the OS thread from idly waiting and efficiently utilizing the CPU for rapid processing.
+Furthermore, they are managed by being allocated to OS threads using the M:N model.
+An OS thread pool is established, allowing processing to occur with fewer threads rather than requiring many threads.
+For instance, if a goroutine enters a waiting state, such as during a system call, the Go runtime executes another goroutine on that OS thread, ensuring the OS thread remains continuously active and utilizes the CPU efficiently for fast processing.

-This characteristic enables Golang to achieve superior performance in I/O operations compared to other languages.
+This capability allows Golang to achieve superior performance compared to other languages, particularly in I/O operations.

 Concise

-, adhering to the philosophy "Do not communicate by sharing memory; instead, share memory by communicating."
+based on the philosophy: "Do not communicate by sharing memory; instead, share memory by communicating."
 Furthermore, SELECT

 Moreover, by utilizing context

-, the lifecycle, cancellation, timeout, deadline, and scope of requests can be controlled at the user level, thereby ensuring a certain degree of stability.
+, one can control the lifecycle, cancellation, timeout, deadline, and request scope at the User-Level, thereby guaranteeing a certain degree of stability.

 .